PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `include_mutation_count=True`.
 The following optional late-binary layout- recovery guard remains fixed, and the result has no consumer.

+The following optional late-binary layout-recovery runner already returns a complete aggregate that excludes iteration metrics and includes clamped net tensor reduction.
+Its nested positive-count guard is covered by runtime rewrite, prune, and stable outcomes and must remain unchanged.

+Strict characterization selects only the reconciliation inside that nested guard for a future `_late_binary_layout_recovery_static_shape_stats` assignment with `include_mutation_count=True`.
+The surrounding option guard, recovery target, positive predicate, and following terminal evidence boundary remain fixed.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production occurrence whose result is retained as `_terminal_softmax_transpose_stats`